-- 4.12 The 12-month programme would include 2/3 months of engagement work prior to the game-phase.
-This includes the recruitment of the local Engagement Coordinator, the bringing together of local partners and stakeholders in the Steering Group and contacting of local community groups and businesses to tell them about the game and how they can get involved. - 4.13 The game phase would be planned to happen around Easter time, as the weather improves and to coincide with launch of Cadley Park (new urban park). - 4.14 This comprehensive 12-month behaviour change programme with full evaluation and insight collection includes:

-• Recruitment and salary of a local Engagement Coordinator who would work full-time for 6-months (approx. £25k per annum)

-- A designated Project Manager - A designated Client and Programme Manager - Full mapping and risk assessment of Beat Box locations - Beat Boxes, installed, decommissioned and maintained across the whole area

-• A huge amount of data and insight from the people of Swadlincote as they complete a health questionnaire when registering

-• A specific Beat the Street Swadlincote website with live leaderboards and player log-in

-• All game materials including thousands of Beat the Street Swadlincote branded RFID cards and printed maps

-• A £3,800 prize fund

-• A curated box of materials sorted and delivered to every participating primary school in the area including parent packs and banners
+- 4.11 It would include the 45 schools listed below, many community groups and local businesses.
+The programme would look to engage 8523 participants.
+Appendix 2 lists all the schools and pupil numbers. - 4.12 The 12-month programme would include 2/3 months of engagement work prior to the game-phase.
+This includes the recruitment of the local Engagement Coordinator, the bringing together of local partners and stakeholders in the Steering Group and contacting of local community groups and businesses to tell them about the game and how they can get involved. - 4.13 The game phase would be planned to happen around May, as the weather improves and the end of the game phase to coincide with the festival of leisure. - 4.14 This comprehensive 12-month behaviour change programme with full evaluation and insight collection includes: - Recruitment and salary of a local Engagement Coordinator who would work full-time for 6-months (approx. £25k per annum) - A designated Project Manager - A designated Client and Programme Manager - Full mapping and risk assessment of Beat Box locations - Beat Boxes, installed, decommissioned and maintained across the whole area - A huge amount of data and insight from the people of Swadlincote as they complete a health questionnaire when registering - A specific Beat the Street Swadlincote website with live leaderboards and player log-in - All game materials including thousands of Beat the Street Swadlincote branded RFID cards and printed maps - A prize fund - A curated box of materials sorted and delivered to every participating primary school in the area including parent packs and banners

-• In-depth evaluation reports provided at the end of the game, 6 months post-game and 12-months post game detailing the social and financial benefits of the programme

-• An online dashboard so that SDDC can view the statistics and data of the game in real-time

-• The creation and chairing of a local Steering Group, bringing together local leaders and representatives from groups across the VCSE sector, social prescribing, active travel and the environment to share insight.

-• A full marketing campaign including social media campaigns, local press and newsletters

-• Full support from Engagement Team and Marketing Team at Intelligent Health head office
+- In-depth evaluation reports provided at the end of the game, 6 months post-game and 12-months post game detailing the social and financial benefits of the programme - An online dashboard so that SDDC can view the statistics and data of the game in real-time - The creation and chairing of a local Steering Group, bringing together local leaders and representatives from groups across the VCSE sector, social prescribing, active travel and the environment to share insight. - A full marketing campaign including social media campaigns, local press and newsletters - Full support from Engagement Team and Marketing Team at Intelligent Health head office